Get a Cash Offer to Junk Your Car Now

 Broken down by percentages, here’s what the average car is made of:

 What happens when a car reaches the end of its useful life, and the recycling process is the next logical step?
 This amazing machine, with so many brilliantly engineered capabilities, will be broken back down into the original “elements” it was made of.
 Many of its parts will be reused or recycled, giving new life to both old cars and new ones.
 Think of it as the circle of automotive life!

 Saying goodbye to your old set of wheels isn’t so bad when you know much of it will go on to see a new life in new products rather than sitting in a landfill.

 What Parts of the Car CAN NOT be Recycled?

-While the vast majority of every automobile can be reused or recycled, there is one by-product that has not yet made it completely into the recycling stream.
+While the vast majority of every automobile can be reused or recycled, there is one by-product that has not yet made it completely into the automobile recycling stream and that generally ends up in a landfill.
 That is ASR, or Automotive Shredder Residue.
 It adds up to 15% to 20% of the car’s content.

 ASR is what’s left, after everything else of value in a recycled car has been shredded and removed, using current technology.
 ASR is made up of small pieces of ferrous and non-ferrous metals, fabric, glass, rubber, plastic, fluids, wood, and dirt.
 Some hazardous metals and chemicals like lead, cadmium, and PCBs may also be present in ASR.
 This has caused ASR to be classified as hazardous waste in some places, requiring special handling, and limiting recyclers’ ability to repurpose it.
 Half of the ASR produced ends up in landfills.